ibm-cloud-docs/appid/manageidp.md

 {: shortdesc}

 {{site.data.keyword.appid_short_notm}} interacts with identity providers by using various protocols such as OpenID Connect, SAML, and more.
 For example, OpenID Connect is the protocol that is used with many social providers such as Facebook, Google.
-Enterprise providers such as [Azure Active Directory](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-azure-active-directory){: external}, or [Active Directory Federation Service](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-active-directory-federation-service){: external}, generally use SAML as their identity protocol.
+Enterprise providers such as [Azure Active Directory](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-azure-active-directory){: external} or [Active Directory Federation Service](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-active-directory-federation-service){: external}, generally use SAML as their identity protocol.
 For [Cloud Directory](/docs/appid?topic=appid-cloud-directory), the service uses SCIM to verify identity information.

 When you use social or enterprise identity providers, {{site.data.keyword.appid_short_notm}} reads user account information.
 Because the service never has write access to the information, users must go through their chosen identity provider to do actions, such as resetting their password.
 For example, if a user signs in to your app with Facebook, and then wanted to change their password, they must go to `www.facebook.com` to do so.
 {: note}